swagger-api/swagger.io-docs/integrations/open-source.md

 Name | Description
 ---|---
 [Swagger Framework](https://github.com/silas/swagger-framework) | a module for creating Swagger-based apis using the standard HTTP request listener interface (including Express).
 It supports request normalization/validation, pluggable consumes/produces, spec validation, and more.
-[fleek-router](https://github.com/fleekjs/fleek-router) | A simple router integrated of swagger with Koa.js [fleek-validator](https://github.com/fleekjs/fleek-validator) | A simple validator integrated with swagger on top of Koa.js [fleek-parser](https://github.com/fleekjs/fleek-parser) | A simple parser integrated with swagger on top of Koa.js [fleek-response](https://github.com/fleekjs/fleek-response) | A simple response library integrated with swagger on top of Koa.js
 [swagger-jack](https://github.com/worldline/swagger-jack) | Express middleware to automatically create route and validate inputs from a swagger descriptor (for NodeJS).
 [hapi-swagger](https://github.com/glennjones/hapi-swagger) | A Swagger interface for HAPI.
 [Swagger Validation](https://github.com/wonderlic/swagger-validation) | A library to validate a request that integrates with swagger-node-express.